fpsom/elixir-ml-biostats-hackathon/episode-04.md

 X_selected = X_normalized[['LSTAT', 'RM']]
 ```

 The following code is more or less similar to the previous episode.
 We apply polynomial transofmation of `degree = 2` to features and apply Linear Regression.
-There is no need to apply cross-validation, because we work under the assumption that the optimal degree was calculated in the previous episode.
+We don't apply cross-validation here, because we work under the assumption that the optimal degree was calculated in the previous episode, to save time.
 So we only train and test our model.
 Let's check the results.
+Metrics are absolutely better than the model of the previous episode.
+It seems that we've succeded in denoising our model for a better performance!

 ```python
 from sklearn.model_selection import train_test_split